 3. The Apocrapha.
-It has been omitted from the printed edition, but has been made available as a separate PDF file.
+It was a part of the original Source Document.
+It has been omitted from the printed restoration, but has been made available to the reader as a separate PDF file.

 4. Undated Sternhold and Hopkins Psalms.
-This Psalter was omitted from the restoration.
+This antiquated Psalter was omitted from the "restoration."

 7. and so forth, and so on.

-Whereas, the reader is not informed of the text and illustrations that have been omitted.
+Whereas, the reader is not informed of the text and illustrations that have been deleted.